Chair Paul Wurth Chair of Energy Process Engineering

 Research in the Paul Wurth Chair

-The Paul Wurth Chair is active in fundamental and applied hydrogen research.
-We develop novel materials and membranes for separation and purification of hydrogen from gas mixtures.
-We develop technologies for converting green ammonia to green hydrogen using catalytic and electrochemical approaches, and we lead major industry collaborations to develop green hydrogen infrastructure in Luxembourg.
+The Paul Wurth Chair is active in both fundamental and applied hydrogen research.
+We develop novel materials and membranes for the separation and purification of hydrogen from gas mixtures, design catalytic and electrochemical technologies for converting green ammonia into green hydrogen, and lead major industry collaborations to advance green hydrogen infrastructure in Luxembourg.

 Green ammonia conversion